Gold investment funds

 - The fund AuAg Precious Green invests in physical gold, companies that extract important metals for the green transition, and companies that develop green technology.

-- The gold mining fund AuAg ESG Gold Mining UCITS ETF (ESGO) is an ETF that offers exposure to an equally weighted basket of 25 ESG-screened companies active in the gold mining industry.
-The ETF tracks the Solactive AuAg ESG Gold Mining Index which focuses on companies with low ESG risk.
+- The gold mining fund AuAg Gold Mining offers exposure to an equally weighted basket of 25 ESG-screened companies active in the gold mining industry.
+The fund tracks the Solactive AuAg ESG Gold Mining Index which focuses on companies with low ESG risk.

-- The daily traded fund can be traded via international exchanges such as Deutsche Boerse Xetra, Euronext Paris, Six Swiss Exchange, Borsa Italiana and the London Stock Exchange.
+- AuAg Gold Mining is available as a daily traded fund and as an exchange-traded fund.
+The exchange traded fund can be traded via international exchanges such as Deutsche Boerse Xetra, Euronext Paris, Six Swiss Exchange, Borsa Italiana and the London Stock Exchange.

 You can use gold in different ways in a portfolio depending on what type of investor you are.
 If you want to buy gold as an investment, you need to: